 The worst name for a band, ever

-Most folks (and far too many sommeliers) think the heat is essential for perfectly ripe grapes, but it’s not.
-It’s temperate temperatures in the day, cold nights, and plenty of sunshine.
+Most folks (and many sommeliers) think the heat is essential for perfectly ripe grapes, but it’s not.
+It’s temperate temperatures during the day, cold nights, and plenty of sunshine.
 75 and sunny will always beat out 90 and hazy for higher quality grapes.
-On average, Columbia Valley gets two hours of daily sunlight more than Napa Valley.
-The growing season is longer than Napa, too, which also is a boon for wine quality.
+Columbia Valley gets two hours of daily sunlight more than Napa Valley.
+As a result, the growing season is longer than in Napa, a boon for wine quality.

 Great Columbia Valley Wine Regions

 A few places to look out for

-The Columbia Valley winery region is divided into many smaller wine regions (AVAs or American Viticultural Areas are the important wine lingo).
-Some of the best wines are coming from these embedded AVAs.
+The Columbia Valley winery region is divided into many smaller wine regions.
 I’ve listed a few to get you started on your wine adventures in the Pacific Northwest.

 Walla Walla Valley

 On the Oregon border, this is Greatness incarnate.
 Cabernet Sauvignon and Merlot impress.
 A few superb Syrahs, too.
 Considered the top Columbia Valley wine region for good reason.

-The Grenache from this region is hard to beat.
+The Grenache from this Columbia Valley wine region is hard to beat.
 Rhone-style blends are worth seeking out.

 Horse Heaven Hills

 Hate the name; I love the wines.
 Cabernet Sauvignon and Merlot are royalty here.